 Gearbox Installation and Maintenance

 The most common cause of premature gearbox failure is not the gearbox's quality and workmanship but the conditions in which it is run and the service factor it was designed for.
 The most important factor is maintaining the gearbox properly – ensuring adequate lubricant is always present in every part of the gearbox and replacing the lubricant when it wears down from mechanical pressure and heat.
 Also, it is essential to properly install the gearbox to reduce vibration and stress.
-Always ensure that the alignment error between the motor and the gearbox, and between the gearbox and the driven load, is within the acceptable limits of the gearbox.
+Always ensure that the alignment error between the motor and the gearbox and between the gearbox and the driven load is within the gearbox's acceptable limits.

 Gearboxes have a variety of characteristics that affect their suitability for different applications.
 When choosing a gearbox, it is important to carefully analyze your specific application to select an option that efficiently meets all the design criteria.
 When you have chosen a gearbox, it is essential to install and maintain it properly to ensure the longest possible service life.